auth0/docs/articles/anomaly-detection/guides/prevent-credential-stuffing-attacks.md

 Auth0 provides a number of tools to combat credential stuffing attacks:

-* [Enabling Brute Force Protection](/anomaly-detection/guides/enable-disable-brute-force-protection) blocks login attempts after a number of consecutive failed logins.
+* [Brute Force Protection](/anomaly-detection/guides/enable-disable-brute-force-protection) blocks login attempts after a number of consecutive failed logins.

-* [Enabling Breached Password Protection](/anomaly-detection/concepts/breached-passwords) identifies credentials that are known to be stolen.
+* [Breached Password Protection](/anomaly-detection/concepts/breached-passwords) identifies credentials that are known to be stolen.

-* [Using Multi-factor Authentication](/multifactor-authentication) can be effective in preventing unauthorized logins, but it adds friction to the user experience.
+* [Multi-factor Authentication](/multifactor-authentication) can be effective in preventing unauthorized logins, but it adds friction to the user experience.

-If you do not want to turn on additional features such as MFA, you can add **Automated Credential Stuffing Attack Protection** to provide a standard level of protection against credential stuffing attacks and does not add any friction to legitimate users.
+If you do not want to turn on additional features such as MFA, you can add **Automated Credential Stuffing Attack Protection** to provide a standard level of protection against credential stuffing attacks that does not add any friction to legitimate users.

 ## How it works